ansible/molecule/doc/source/usage.rst

 Converge
 ^^^^^^^^

-Converge will execute the sequences necessary to converge the instances.
+Converge will execute the sequence necessary to converge the instances.

 .. autoclass:: molecule.command.converge.Converge()
    :undoc-members: